weecology/forecasting-course/content/en/docs/community-dynamics/_index.md

 ---
-title: "Community Dynamics"
+title: "Community Dynamics (09/22/2020)"
 weight: 7
-description:
+description: Discussion of current dynamics in biodiversity and implications for forecasting
 ---

 {{% pageinfo %}}

 **Learning Objectives:**
-* First lesson objective
-* Second lesson objective
+* Describe contemporary biodiversity dynamics
+* Critically assess current biodiversity data limitations
+* Determine what challenges and opportunities both our data and observations of nature imply for ecological forecasting

 {{% /pageinfo %}}

-A brief description of the lesson.